Paul Sheerin

-Paul George Sheerin (born 28 August 1974) is a Scottish former football player and coach.
+Paul George Sheerin (born 28 August 1974) is a Scottish former football player and coach who is the assistant manager of Heart of Midlothian.

 Sheerin played as a midfielder for Alloa Athletic, Southampton, Östersunds FK, Inverness Caledonian Thistle, Ayr United, Aberdeen, St Johnstone and Arbroath.

 While continuing as a player, he was appointed manager of Arbroath in May 2010.
 He held this post until June 2014, when he returned to Aberdeen as a youth team coach.
-Sheerin became manager of Falkirk in May 2021, but was sacked later that year and moved to Kilmarnock as first team coach.
+Sheerin became manager of Falkirk in May 2021, but was sacked later that year.
+Latterly he was First Team coach at Kilmarnock, before joining Hearts in the same role in May 2025.

 Playing career

 Sheerin signed as a professional for Alloa from junior side Whitehill Welfare, although he had been on the books of Celtic as a schoolboy.
 Paul Sheerin signed for Southampton in October 1992 and while at The Dell he played under several managers including Ian Branfoot, Alan Ball and Graeme Souness.
 However, he failed to break through and left in December 1997 without having made a first team appearance.
 During his time at Southampton he earned international recognition after playing for Scotland Under-21 in a 1–0 win over San Marino in November 1995.

 After a summer playing in Sweden with Östersunds FK, he had a brief period back at his former club Alloa before joining Inverness Caledonian Thistle in January 1998.
 His stint at Caley Thistle lasted to the end of the 2000–01 season, in which period he made 136 appearances, scoring 45 goals.
 He then had spells at Ayr United and Aberdeen, where he finished as the top scorer in the 2002–03 season.
 After leaving Aberdeen, Sheerin joined St Johnstone on the eve of the 2004–05 season on a free transfer, signing a two-year contract.
 On 15 November 2006, Sheerin was awarded the Scottish Football League "Player of the Month" award for October.
 He scored as St Johnstone won the 2007 Scottish Challenge Cup Final against Dunfermline Athletic.
 In May 2008, Sheerin had his contract extended with St Johnstone by another year.
 He coached St Johnstone U17s.